Tag Archive for: Psychological Dependence

 To understand addictive behavior means to accept the interplay of both emotional and cognitive mechanisms.
 Any treatment that aims to help a person recover from substance use disorder should be holistic in nature and consider all possible treatment options that lead to recovery.
 And, although the recovery plan might be long, frustrating.
 And scary, many individuals have successfully recovered from psychological dependence and are now enjoying their lives with their loved ones.

-Life Coaching and Therapy (LCAT) is a relationship coaching and sex therapy practice that transforms our clients lives through our flexible, multi-technique approach and pleasure-skills training provided by systemically-trained and licensed therapists!
+Life Coaching and Therapy (LCAT) is a therapy and coaching practice that transforms our clients lives through our flexible.
+Multi-technique approach and pleasure-skills training provided by systematically-trained and licensed therapists!

-Our team of compassionate, licensed therapists and certified sex therapists help Millennials and Baby Boomers alike who visit us for a variety of relationship, intimacy and sex problems.
+Our team of compassionate, licensed therapists and certified sex therapists help all clients who visit us for a variety of personal, relationship, intimacy and sex problems.

 LCAT provides on-site appointments, as well as video chat and text therapy programs.